ivanfreire87/Anywhere-App/README.md

-# anywhere_app - app using phonegap
+# Bulding an app using Phonegap

-Sample of some of the html, javascript and css used to created an app using PhoneGap
+Sample of some of the html, javascript and css used to created an app using Phonegap